-Here are 10 things you should know about Robert Ryan, born 110 years ago today.
-He occasionally expressed discomfort at being asked to play so many bad guys in pictures.
+Here are 10 things you should know about Robert Ryan, born 114 years ago today.
+He was one of the best “bad guys” in Hollywood history, though he occasionally expressed frustration with his limited range of roles.

 Charles Ray was a popular juvenile star in the 1910s and ’20s, but by the ’30s, his career was on the rocks, and he turned to writing.
 Here’s another in a series of offerings from his book, Hollywood Shorts, a collection of short stories set in Tinseltown.